State Bank of India Expands Investor Outreach with March 12 Hong Kong Meeting

 Day 2 Participants: Ashmore Investment Management, Lombard Odier, Western Asset Management (WAMCO), Fidelity, Pinebridge, Manulife Financial, Bank of Singapore, Schroders, UBS Global Asset Management, HSBC Global Asset Management, Amova Asset Management, Legal & General Investment Management, Eastspring Investment, Sentosa Capital

-The investor interactions were conducted under Regulation 30 of SEBI (LODR) Regulations, 2015.
-The bank had previously informed the stock exchanges about the planned interactions through a letter dated February 26, 2026.
-The formal disclosure was signed by Aruna N. Dak, DGM (Compliance & Company Secretary), ensuring proper regulatory compliance and transparency.
+Both investor interactions are conducted under Regulation 30 of SEBI (LODR) Regulations, 2015.
+The bank maintains strict compliance by ensuring only publicly available information is shared with participating investors and analysts.
+The formal disclosure for the March 12 meeting was signed by Aruna N. Dak, DGM (Compliance & Company Secretary), on March 9, 2026.

-The Singapore roadshow demonstrates the bank's commitment to maintaining active dialogue with the global investment community.
-By engaging with a diverse range of institutional investors, including sovereign wealth funds, asset managers, and specialized investment firms, the bank reinforced its position in international capital markets while providing investors with direct access to management insights within regulatory guidelines.
+The expanded investor engagement program demonstrates State Bank of India's commitment to maintaining active dialogue with the global investment community.
+By conducting meetings across multiple Asian financial hubs including Singapore and Hong Kong, the bank reinforces its position in international capital markets while providing institutional investors with direct access to management insights within regulatory guidelines.
+The diverse participant base, including sovereign wealth funds, global asset managers, and specialized investment firms, reflects the bank's broad appeal to international institutional investors.

 Historical Stock Returns for State Bank of India